python/cpython/Doc/c-api/dict.rst

      ``NULL``, and return ``0``.
    - On error, raise an exception and return ``-1``.

-   This is the similar to :meth:`dict.pop`, but without the default value and do not raise :exc:`KeyError` if the key missing.
+   This is similar to :meth:`dict.pop`, but without the default value and not raising :exc:`KeyError` if the key missing.

    .. versionadded:: 3.13